The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 \section{Aggregation Results on Market Power}

 In this section, we provide two aggregation results on market power.
 First, we show that the aggregate profit share can be constructed by weighting individual profit rates, defined as profits over sales, using Domar weights (i.e., sales divided by GDP.)
-Second, we show that under additional assumptions, a producer's profit rate can be written as a function of its markup, markdowns, and returns to scale.
-Third, we express the aggregate profit share in terms of the aggregate markup, an aggregate monopsony term, aggregate returns to scale, and a sufficient statistic for production networks.
-Along the way, we provide intuition for these results and connect them to the existing literature.
+Then, we show that under additional assumptions, a producer's profit rate can be written as a function of its markup, markdowns, and returns to scale.
+Second, we express the aggregate profit share in terms of the aggregate markup, an aggregate monopsony term, aggregate returns to scale, and a sufficient statistic for production networks.